When to call an IBCLC: Common milk supply issues

 Worried about your milk supply?
 Here’s what to look for and how to get help when you’re a breastfeeding mom

 If you have concerns about your breast milk supply, you’re not alone.
-While many parents worry about whether they’re producing enough milk and try different tricks to make more, their breast milk supply is often totally fine.
+Many parents worry about whether they’re producing enough milk and try different tricks to make breast milk come in faster.
 Here’s some reassurance: If your baby is experiencing healthy weight gain, your supply is great.
 Pumping output, how full your breasts feel, whether you feel let-downs or leaking and other factors aren’t accurate indications of milk supply issues.

 So, what should you pay attention to, and what issues might come up?
 We’re breaking down five common issues that contribute to decreased milk supply and how to get (free!) help from an International Board Certified Lactation Consultant (IBCLC).